waynehartman/PromiseKit/_posts/2018-02-12-PromiseKit-6.0-Released.md

 }
 ```

+`tap` feeds you the current `Result<T>` for the chain, so is called if the
+chain is succeeding or if it is failing.

 ### `last`, `first`, `filter`, `compactMap`, etc.

 We have added many of the other functional primitives that `Sequence` have.